sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 # target fps and encode ms/frame, so e.g. vp8.net's ceiling vs ffmpeg H264 at 720p is obvious.
 sipsorcery webrtc whip http://localhost:8080/whip --preset 720p --fps 30 --encoder ffmpeg sipsorcery webrtc whip https://b.siobud.com/api/whip --token key --preset 1080p --encoder ffmpeg
-#
-# Pair it with whip-server for an ALL-LIBRARY loop (no ffmpeg, both ends are SIPSorcery).
-A bare
+# To exercise an ALL-LIBRARY path (no ffmpeg muxer, both ends are SIPSorcery), point it at a
-# whip-server (no --video/--decode) just receives and discards the packets without decoding, so the
-# receiver does not bottleneck the sender being measured.
-Run the two in separate terminals:
-sipsorcery webrtc whip-server -d 30                                          # terminal 1: receive + discard
-sipsorcery webrtc whip http://localhost:8080/whip --preset 720p --encoder ffmpeg -d 20   # terminal 2: send
+# "webrtc whip-server" running as the ingest in another terminal, or use "webrtc loopback" (above) to
+# run the publisher and receiver in a single process.

 # WebRTC echo test (https://github.com/sipsorcery/webrtc-echoes): the echo-server answers offers
 # and echoes RTP and data channel messages; the echo client verifies the data channel round trips.